Marijuana Grow Guide

 Pruning

 There is very little we growers won’t do to ensure that we get the best yields when harvesting our crops.
 Although pruning sounds like something that happens to our fingers when we stay in the water for too long, it is, in, a very good way to boost up your yields.
-Pruning basically means manipulating your marijuana plant by cutting, bending, or tieing, it to grow a specific way that will give you more and better buds.
+Pruning basically means manipulating your marijuana plant by cutting, bending, or tye it up, to grow a specific way that will give you more and better buds.

 Indoors pruning should take place between 10 and 15 days before you force flowering.
 If you are growing outdoors, then you should start pruning a few weeks before you expect your plant to start flowering.
 Tall plants can waste a lot of nutrients and energy supplying water throughout a long stem.
 Instead of your plant wasting so much energy growing a long flimsy stalk, it could have put more energy into growing you a big fat bud.
 Don’t start just whacking off leaves and branches!